LLNL/gecko/docs/installation.md

 Configuration
 -------------

-Build options for CMake and GNU make are shared.
-For example, to build gecko as a shared library using CMake, replace `cmake ..` above with
+Build options for CMake and GNU Make are shared.
+For example, to build all gecko targets using CMake, replace `cmake ..` above with

     cmake .. -DBUILD_ALL=ON

-The equivalent GNU make line reads
+The equivalent GNU Make line reads

     make BUILD_ALL=1

-Alternatively, the GNU make configuration file `Config` may be edited, although we recommend setting options on the command line.
+Alternatively, the GNU Make configuration file `Config` may be edited, although we recommend setting options on the command line.

-CMake Boolean options are either `OFF` or `ON`, while the corresponding GNU make options are `0` or `1`.
+CMake Boolean options are either `OFF` or `ON`, while the corresponding GNU Make options are `0` or `1`.

 The following build options are available: